Installing your dishwasher: all you need to consider

 What plumbing connections are available for dishwashers?

-The primary components of a dishwasher plumbing system include the drain line and water line, and the electrical connection.
+The primary components of a dishwasher’s plumbing system are lines for water supply, drainage line and electrical connection.

-It is possible to determine if your dishwasher’s plumbing system is installed correctly by checking for leaks, making sure that the dishwasher is level and that the water supply line is fitted with a shut-off valve for easy cleaning and repairs.
+You can tell if your dishwasher’s plumbing system is working correctly by looking for leaks, ensuring that your dishwasher’s level, as well as that your water line has a shut-off valve for easy repairs and maintenance.

-The common problems that can arise with dishwasher plumbing include leaks, clogs, and low pressure.
+Common problems that arise with dishwasher plumbing include clogs, leaks, and low water pressure.